techidaily/site-fox-shield/source/_posts/windows-defender-vs-microsoft-security-essentials-are-they-identical-in-functionality.md

 <span class="atpl-alsoreadstyle">Also read:</span>
 <div><ul>
-<li><a href="https://screen-mirroring-recording.techidaily.com/new-2024-approved-is-splitcam-the-pinnacle-of-recording-capabilities/"><u>[New] 2024 Approved Is SplitCam The Pinnacle of Recording Capabilities?</u></a></li>
+<li><a href="https://youtube-data.techidaily.com/024-approved-demystifying-income-for-t-series-on-youtube/"><u>[New] 2024 Approved Demystifying Income for T-Series on YouTube</u></a></li>
-<li><a href="https://some-knowledge.techidaily.com/2024-approved-how-to-grab-free-and-safe-vlc-with-minimal-risk-for-macos-users/"><u>2024 Approved How to Grab Free and Safe VLC with Minimal Risk for macOS Users</u></a></li>
+<li><a href="https://extra-hints.techidaily.com/alternative-recreation-in-the-firstrow-rankings/"><u>Alternative Recreation in the Firstrow Rankings</u></a></li>
-<li><a href="https://extra-support.techidaily.com/2024-approved-laugh-o-matic-crafting-gags-on-the-house-rate/"><u>2024 Approved Laugh-O-Matic Crafting Gags on the House Rate</u></a></li>
+<li><a href="https://fox-shield.techidaily.com/boost-your-gameplay-with-the-perfect-gpu-top-recommendations-by-yl-computing-experts/"><u>Boost Your Gameplay with the Perfect GPU: Top Recommendations by YL Computing Experts</u></a></li>
-<li><a href="https://extra-guidance.techidaily.com/2024-approved-quick-quirky-and-funny-creating-memes-anytime/"><u>2024 Approved Quick, Quirky, and Funny Creating Memes Anytime</u></a></li>
+<li><a href="https://fox-shield.techidaily.com/deciphering-the-mystery-of-network-adapter-error-messages-with-yl-software-assistance/"><u>Deciphering the Mystery of Network Adapter Error Messages with YL Software Assistance</u></a></li>
-<li><a href="https://desktop-recording.techidaily.com/capture-every-moment-premium-no-cost-windowsmac-tools/"><u>Capture Every Moment Premium, No-Cost Windows/Mac Tools</u></a></li>
+<li><a href="https://screen-recording.techidaily.com/essential-video-editors-for-cutting-edge-webcams/"><u>Essential Video Editors for Cutting-Edge Webcams</u></a></li>
-<li><a href="https://fox-shield.techidaily.com/decoding-bitcoin-and-altcoin-equity-monitoring-a-deep-dive-into-yl-software-solutions/"><u>Decoding Bitcoin & Altcoin Equity Monitoring: A Deep Dive Into YL Software Solutions</u></a></li>
+<li><a href="https://sound-issues.techidaily.com/expert-tips-to-troubleshoot-and-resolve-buzzing-in-your-listening-gear/"><u>Expert Tips to Troubleshoot and Resolve Buzzing in Your Listening Gear</u></a></li>
-<li><a href="https://fox-shield.techidaily.com/effective-cybersecurity-is-microsofts-windows-defender-enough-to-ward-off-malware-and-threats-tips-by-yl-software/"><u>Effective Cybersecurity: Is Microsoft's Windows Defender Enough to Ward Off Malware and Threats?
-Tips by YL Software</u></a></li>
+<li><a href="https://fox-shield.techidaily.com/identifying-and-fixing-reasons-for-sound-card-distortion-expert-tips-from-yl-software/"><u>Identifying and Fixing Reasons for Sound Card Distortion: Expert Tips From YL Software</u></a></li>
-<li><a href="https://fox-shield.techidaily.com/ensuring-device-synchronization-is-your-equipment-updated-for-latest-software-innovations-by-yl-technology/"><u>Ensuring Device Synchronization: Is Your Equipment Updated for Latest Software Innovations by YL Technology</u></a></li>
+<li><a href="https://sim-unlock.techidaily.com/in-2024-android-unlock-code-sim-unlock-your-itel-a05s-phone-and-remove-locked-screen-by-drfone-android/"><u>In 2024, Android Unlock Code Sim Unlock Your Itel A05s Phone and Remove Locked Screen</u></a></li>
-<li><a href="https://fox-cloud.techidaily.com/inside-out-a-thorough-examination-of-dji-phantom-4/"><u>Inside Out A Thorough Examination of DJI Phantom 4</u></a></li>
+<li><a href="https://fox-shield.techidaily.com/is-your-pcs-heat-a-threat-to-the-gpu-understanding-computer-overheating-expert-insights-by-yl-computing/"><u>Is Your PC's Heat a Threat to the GPU: Understanding Computer Overheating - Expert Insights by YL Computing</u></a></li>
-<li><a href="https://fox-shield.techidaily.com/master-your-familys-online-safety-with-windows-10-parent-control-setup-tips-from-yl-computing/"><u>Master Your Family's Online Safety with Windows 10 Parent Control Setup - Tips From YL Computing</u></a></li>
+<li><a href="https://fox-shield.techidaily.com/managing-microsofts-cortana-feature-in-windows-11-made-easy-with-yl-software-insights/"><u>Managing Microsoft's Cortana Feature in Windows 11 Made Easy with YL Software Insights</u></a></li>
-<li><a href="https://fox-shield.techidaily.com/mounting-iso-images-on-windows-made-easy-with-expert-advice-from-yl-computing/"><u>Mounting ISO Images on Windows Made Easy with Expert Advice From YL Computing</u></a></li>
+<li><a href="https://techidaily.com/what-to-do-if-iphone-11-is-not-listed-when-i-run-the-software-stellar-by-stellar-data-recovery-ios-iphone-data-recovery/"><u>What to do if iPhone 11 is not listed when I run the software? | Stellar</u></a></li>
-<li><a href="https://fox-shield.techidaily.com/solving-the-issue-of-your-pcs-ignored-audio-device-a-comprehensive-guide-techfix-solutions/"><u>Solving the Issue of Your PC's Ignored Audio Device: A Comprehensive Guide - TechFix Solutions</u></a></li>
+<li><a href="https://discover-answers.techidaily.com/1728464437180-windows-113/"><u>Windows 11のゴミ箱からデータを回復する:3つの手軌</u></a></li>
-<li><a href="https://novels-ebooks.techidaily.com/445261-9780974470658-the-yamas-amp-niyamas/"><u>The Yamas &amp; Niyamas | Free Book</u></a></li>
+<li><a href="https://fox-shield.techidaily.com/wireless-woes-no-more-troubleshooting-and-fixes-for-windows-with-yl-software-tips/"><u>Wireless Woes No More: Troubleshooting & Fixes for Windows with YL Software Tips</u></a></li>
-<li><a href="https://sound-optimizing.techidaily.com/updated-ultimate-tutorial-transforming-whatsapp-sound-files-into-mp3-quickly-for-2024/"><u>Updated Ultimate Tutorial Transforming WhatsApp Sound Files Into MP3 Quickly for 2024</u></a></li>
+<li><a href="https://tech-hub.techidaily.com/zdnet-exclusive-apples-revolutionary-ai-image-creator-outshines-dall-e-with-enchanting-on-device-technology-and-seamless-performance/"><u>ZDNet Exclusive: Apple's Revolutionary AI Image Creator Outshines DALL-E with Enchanting On-Device Technology & Seamless Performance!</u></a></li>
 </ul></div>